University of Michigan fires president

 He was ordered to return all property “associated” with his presidency and to vacate the presidential mansion within 30 days.

+The Detroit Free Press reported Monday that the university is investigating whether Schlissel “misused university funds in support of his relationship with a female employee.”

-In October, Schlissel announced that he would step down from the presidency in June 2023, a year earlier than the end of his previously announced term.
-Schlissel’s announcement came slightly more than a year after faculty members narrowly voted no confidence in his leadership and amid recent tensions between him and faculty members, as well as the university’s Board of Regents.
+Schlissel announced in October that he would step down from the presidency in June 2023, a year earlier than the end of his previously announced term.
+His announcement came slightly more than a year after faculty members narrowly voted no confidence in his leadership and amid recent tensions between him and faculty members, as well as the university’s Board of Regents.
+The Free Press reported at the time that tensions “have been building for more than a year and may have reached a boiling point this summer.”

 The Emails